grpc/grpc-java/README.md

 and PATH to reference it.
 The environment variables will be used when building grpc-java.

+Protobuf installs to /usr/local by default.
-Alternatively if /usr/local/lib is not in your library search path you can add it by running:
+If /usr/local/lib is not in your library search path, you can add it by running:
 ```
 $ sudo sh -c 'echo /usr/local/lib >> /etc/ld.so.conf'
 $ sudo ldconfig